Robust Rate-Adaptive Wireless Communication Using ACK/NAK-Feedback: Rate Adaptation with Imperfect CSI

 for some $r''$ between $0$ and $r$.

-In many cases, the first two terms of the expansion~(\ref{eq:taylor_thm2}) not only closely capture the variability of the estimation error $N$, but also lead to insightful expressions to illustrate the impact of the first- and second-order statistics of ``channel variability.''
+In many cases, the first two terms of the expansion~(\ref{eq:taylor_thm2}) lead to insightful expressions to illustrate the impact of the first- and second-order statistics of ``channel variability.''
 This will be referred to as the \emph{Gaussian approximation}, since, when $N|\hat{\gamma}$ is Gaussian, the cumulants of higher order than the variance vanish.
-Note also that, whenever the distribution of $N|\hat{\gamma}$ is symmetric around its mean, its skewness is zero and thus $\Lambda_{N|\hat{\gamma}}'''(0)=0$.
-The Gaussian approximation works well in this case too, since the effects of the higher-order terms in the Taylor series expansion often diminish quickly (e.g., for many distributions, the cumulants decay as the order of the cumulants increase).

-Recall that we focus on unbiased estimators, for which $\Eq{N\ |\ \hat{\gamma}}=0$.
-In this case, the Gaussian approximation yields the simple second-order approximation
+Further, for an unbiased estimator, $\Eq{N\ |\ \hat{\gamma}}=0$.
+In this case, the Gaussian approximation yields the simple second-order approximation:

-The approximation (\ref{eq:second_order}) is asymptotically accurate for the estimator proposed in Section~\ref{sec:estimator}, which is asymptotically unbiased and asymptotically normal, as will be seen.
+Regardless of the posterior distribution $p(N|\hat{\gamma})$, the approximation (\ref{eq:second_order}) is {\bf asymptotically accurate} for the non-Bayesian estimator proposed in Section~\ref{sec:estimator}, which is asymptotically unbiased and asymptotically normal, as will be proved.